-Attending physician is the physician in charge of your child's care.
+- Attending physician - the physician in charge of your child's care.
 Your child will always have an attending physician assigned.

-Consulting physician is a physician with skill in a particular area.
+- Consulting physician - a physician with skill in a particular area.
 She may be asked to offer added advice on your child’s care.

-Fellow is a physician who has advanced from resident physician.
+- Fellow - a physician who has advanced from resident physician.
 A fellow is, at this time, carrying out extra training in a particular medical specialty.

-Medical students are doctors in training.
+- Medical students - doctors in training.
 Because Children’s is a teaching hospital, medical students often participate in a patient’s care team to learn from other physicians.

-Resident physician is a physician completing advanced “doctor” training.
+- Resident physician - a physician completing advanced “doctor” training.
 The resident physician reports to the attending physician, and updates him every day about your child's progress.

 The nurses at Children’s all have special training in the care of children.
 Many are also trained in a specific pediatric specialty.
 They are an important part of your child’s care team.

-Advanced practice nurses / nurse practitioners and physician assistants are providers with additional education and clinical training in a specific area.
-These providers
+- Advanced practice nurses / nurse practitioners and physician assistants - providers with additional education and clinical training in a specific area.
+These providers:

 - Perform physical exams and procedures